MSNucleus.org

 9:30 am-12:30 pm

-Code: Museum 03 Exploring Space - June 22-26, 9:30 am-12:30 pm
+Code: Museum 03 Junior Astronomist - June 22-26, 9:30 am-12:30 pm

 Ages: 6-10 years old (activities will reflect age of students and will be grouped according to their level with instructors and aides) (25 maximum number of students)

 Learn about the moon, planets, stars and the universe through interactive play, as older children help design space exploration vehicles and tools.
 Each day the students will learn about a different celestial body and discover the science behind space exploration.
 At the end of the week students will work as a group to use their exploration vehicles and new knowledge to “blast off” into space.
-They will experience space through the Wiekowski Widescreen.
+They will experience space through the museum’s new Wieckowski Widescreen.

 Jun29-July 3,M-F